How do I determine runtime if the batteries aren’t at 100% charge?

 • What wires run through the mast/what power is available at the top?

-The mast is custom made with 2x Cat5 cables and 6x 14awg wires running through the harness which provides a data path from the top of the mast to your deck enclosure.
-We provide a variety of different PoE switches that can be installed at the top of ...
+Applicable Models: All MobileSolarPro systems The mast is custom made with 2x Cat5 cables and 6x 14awg wires running through the harness which provides a data path from the top of the mast to your deck enclosure.
+We provide a variety of different PoE ...

 • Do cameras come with the trailer?

-Tycon does not sell Cameras.
-We are a power company and provide a mobile power solution for you to power your preferred camera and security systems.
+Applicable systems: All MobileSolarPro trailer systems We do not sell trailers with pre-installed cameras.
+We are primarily a power company and can provide mobile power solutions with a variety of equipment for you to power your preferred camera and ...

 • How does the mast operate?

-Currently the only option we have to operate the mast is by using compressed air.
-The trailers currently come with a small air pump that supplies the compressed air needed to raise the mast.
-We are in the works of developing a hand crank option to ...
+Applicable Models: All MobileSolarPro systems Currently the only option we have to operate the mast is by using compressed air.
+The trailers come with a small air pump that supplies the compressed air needed to raise the mast.
+We are in the works of ...